Akashmeena651/Banking-Management-System/README.md

-Banking Management System
+# Banking Management System

-Project Description
+##Project Description

 The Banking Management System is a Java-based application designed to manage banking operations seamlessly.
 This project leverages object-oriented programming (OOP) principles, JDBC for database connectivity, and a MySQL database for data storage.
 Developed in IntelliJ IDEA, the application provides a secure and user-friendly interface for customers and administrators to perform essential banking tasks.

-Key Features:
+##Key Features:

 1.User Registration and Authentication:

-   Register new users with unique email addresses.
+   a).Register new users with unique email addresses.

-   Secure login using account number and PIN.
+   b).Secure login using account number and PIN.

 2.Account Management:

-   Create, update, and manage accounts.
+   a).Create, update, and manage accounts.

-   View account details, including balance.
+   b).View account details, including balance.

 3.Transaction Handling:

-   Deposit and withdraw funds.
+   a).Deposit and withdraw funds.

-   Transfer money between accounts.
+   b).Transfer money between accounts.

 4.Database Integration:

-   MySQL database for secure and reliable data storage.
+   a).MySQL database for secure and reliable data storage.

-   JDBC for seamless interaction between the application and the database.
+   b).JDBC for seamless interaction between the application and the database.

 5.Technology Stack:

-Programming Language: Java
+   a).Programming Language: Java

-Database: MySQL
+   b).Database: MySQL

-Database Connectivity: JDBC
+   c).Database Connectivity: JDBC

-Development Environment: IntelliJ IDEA
+   d).Development Environment: IntelliJ IDEA

-Paradigm: Object-Oriented Programming (OOP)
+   e).Paradigm: Object-Oriented Programming (OOP)

-How to Run:
+##How to Run:

 1.Clone the repository to your local machine.
 2.Set up a MySQL database and import the provided SQL schema.